wso2/product-microgateway/README.md

-# WSO2 API Manager Microgateway Toolkit
+# WSO2 API Manager Microgateway

-The Microgateway Toolkit provides the capability to create specialized gateway distribution (Microgateway distributions) where only a single API or a group of APIs are included.
+The Microgateway provides the capability to create specialized gateway distribution (Microgateway distributions) where only a single API or a group of APIs are included.
 Once a Microgateway distribution is started, it will start serving those specific API(s) right away.

 In summary, a Microgateway is a specialized form of the WSO2 API Gateway with characteristics below: